-The question here is whether the gen-tie system is part of a transmission or distribution system.
-The gen-tie system comprises tie lines that deliver energy from the substation to the grid at the point of interconnection.
+The question here is whether the substation and gen-tie systems are part of a transmission or distribution system.
+The substation itself does not generate any electricity and so is not part of an electrical production system; rather, it "steps up" the voltage from lower generation voltage to higher, interconnection voltages.
+The gen-tie system comprises of tie lines that deliver energy from the substation to the grid at the point of interconnection.

 As noted, A.A.C.
-R15-5-128 generally categorizes systems that generate up to 34.5kV as part of a distribution system.17 Systems that generate more than 34.5kV may be either a distribution or transmission system depending on the use of equipment.
+R15-5-128 generally categorizes systems that generate up to 34.5kV as part of a distribution system.22 Systems that generate more than 34.5kV may be either a distribution or transmission system depending on the use of equipment.